 But the foundation of what is now known as geospatial technology today was first laid in 1832.
-That year, when there was cholera outbreak in Paris, Charles Picquet, a French cartographer developed one of the first maps to indicate the area of high concentration of people with the illness.
+That year, when there was a cholera outbreak in Paris, Charles Picquet, a French cartographer developed one of the first maps to indicate the area of high concentration of people with the illness.

 When there was an outbreak of cholera in London in 1854, John Snow, a physician improved on the works of Charles Picquet.
 Apart from making a map showing the location of cholera deaths, he made use of spatial analysis of the data to demonstrate the link between cholera and contaminated water sources.

-In the 1960s, Roger Tomlinson helped to develop the concept of Geographic Information System (GIS) that improved the face of traditional cartography.
+In the 1960s, Roger Tomlinson helped to develop the concept of the Geographic Information System (GIS) which improved the face of traditional cartography.
 The development of satellites which focused on scientific ventures, commercial activities, and national security, provided pictures of human activity and the Earth’s surface for the first time, thereby revealing more ways to visually represent data.

 Knowing More About Geospatial Technology